<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>In that sense, ruining credibility is more effective than stealing data.</p>

-<p><strong>What makes these cyberattacks effective</strong></p>
+<h2 class="wp-block-heading" style="font-size:22px"><strong>What makes these cyberattacks effective</strong></h2>

 <p>The power of such attacks lies in the attacker’s knowledge of what institutions are forced to do next.
 It could be a timed leak, or a selective disclosure, or a contextless artefact.
 Anything that creates plausibility for an accusation.
 No system might have been fully compromised.
 No fabrication might have been done.
 If enough doubt is sowed, if enough suspicion arises, and an inference can be drawn, an internal investigation is most likely to follow.</p>